PookiePepelsss/MultiRoblox-RAM/README.md

 - set a game id or private server link per account so it launches straight there
 - assign nicknames to accounts for easy identification
 - filter and search across all saved accounts
-- cookies are encrypted with AES-256-GCM and stored locally — nothing leaves your device
+- cookies are encrypted with AES-256-GCM and stored locally. nothing leaves your device

 **packages**
 - group accounts into packages (e.g. farm squad, trading alts)